TIME MANAGEMENT TRAINING COURSE

-In Module Four, you will learn that procrastination means delaying a task (or even several tasks) that should be a priority.
+In Module Four of the Time Management Seminar, you will learn that procrastination means delaying a task (or even several tasks) that should be a priority.
 The ability to overcome procrastination and tackle the important actions that have the biggest positive impact on your life is a hallmark of the most successful people out there.

-In Module Five, you will learn that with better planning, improved efficiency, and increased productivity, the number of crises you encounter should decline.
+In Module Five, you will learn that the number of crises you encounter should decline with better planning, improved efficiency, and increased productivity.
 However, you can’t plan for everything, so in this module, we’ll look at what to do when a crisis does occur.

 Organizing Your Workspace

-In Module Six, you will learn to manage your time effectively, and to be productive each day, you must create an appropriate environment.
+In Module Six, you will learn that to manage your time effectively and to be productive each day; you must create an appropriate environment.
 By eliminating clutter, setting up an effective filing system, gathering essential tools, and managing workflow, you will be well on your way to creating an effective workspace.